johnidso/party-up/README.md

 **Party Up was designed mobile first and is currently only optimized for mobile devices.
 For the desired experience, please view Party Up in a iPhone 8-sized mobile frame.**

-## Setup

-Party Up can be easily run locally through setting up a database called `party_up` and running the SQL queries contained in `database.sql`.
-Heroku deployment will be available soon.

 ## Features

 Party Up's user experience revolves around the following